Expectations for Youth and Adults Second Presbyterian Youth, Louisville, KY

 The Purpose of These Expectations

-As a community of God, the Youth Program strives to create a safe, loving community where participants actively learn about who they are as they learn about whose they are.
+As a community of God, the Youth Ministry Program at Second Presbyterian Church (2PY) strives to create a safe, loving community where participants actively learn about who they are as they learn about whose they are.
 In order to maintain this environment, the following document has been established.
-These expectations will be in effect for every sixth through twelfth grade youth and all adult leadership involved in the Youth Program anytime they are on the campus of Second Presbyterian church, at an event or trip sponsored by Second Presbyterian Church and whenever the youth and adult leadership are together for any reason.
+These expectations will be in effect for youth and adult leaders involved in 2PY anytime they are on the campus of Second Presbyterian Church, at an event or trip sponsored by Second Presbyterian Church, and whenever the youth and adult leaders are together for any reason.
 Knowing that individual sacrifices occur in a true community, this statement of expectations has been prayerfully composed with the safety of all participants in mind.

 The Living Document

 The responsibility to approve this statement of expectations ultimately falls into the hands of the Youth Committee.
-Participants and parents of participants throughout the Youth Program are encouraged to work with the Youth Committee in modifying these expectations as necessary or every two years.
+Participants and parents of participants in 2PY are encouraged to work with the Youth Committee in modifying these expectations as necessary, or every two years.
 The success of this document relies on the cooperation of everyone involved.

 This community is founded on God’s love and God’s teachings.
 All behavior and leadership decisions should be made accordingly.
-Participants should always behave in the best interest of the community acting with love, respect and responsibility.
+Participants should always behave in the best interest of the community, acting with love, respect, and responsibility.
 Participants will always be held responsible for their actions.
-Participants unclear about the appropriateness of a behavior should seek the advice of the Associate Pastor or adult leader.
+Participants unclear about the appropriateness of a behavior should seek the advice of the Associate Pastor or an adult leader.

 The following list of expectations has been developed to effectively communicate some specific behavioral concerns that commonly exist in group situations:

-- Full participation is asked of every participant during every meeting, event, program, activity, practice, trip and rehearsal.
+- Full participation is asked of every participant during every meeting, event, program, activity, practice, trip, or rehearsal.

-- Each participant should be responsible for her or his choice of language.
-The language should be positive, supportive and representative of our church family.
+- Language should be positive, supportive, and representative of our church family.

 - Seatbelts must be worn when traveling.